lizard-demon/bhopblox/README.md

 - 🔄 **Enhanced Voxel Content**: Expanded voxel world environments and interactive block elements within the engine state
 - 🔄 **Advanced Engine Features**: Enhanced movement and interaction capabilities within the WebAssembly voxel engine
 - 🔄 **World-Specific Features**: Unique mechanics and content tailored to each of the 6 voxel worlds (Crystal Cave, Sky Islands, etc.)

+---

+## Summary

+**bhopblox** is a fully functional Minecraft-style voxel world browser that runs natively within Reddit posts.
+The game currently provides:

+- ✅ **Complete Minecraft-style interface** with authentic stone-textured panels, dirt/grass backgrounds, and pixelated styling
+- ✅ **6 unique voxel worlds** to browse and select from with detailed descriptions and author information
+- ✅ **WebAssembly engine infrastructure** that loads successfully, displays a canvas with world data loaded, and provides the foundation for future voxel content
+- ✅ **Sophisticated generative audio system** with procedural ambient music across multiple scales and contextual sound effects
+- ✅ **Full Reddit integration** with Redis-backed world database and seamless user authentication
+- ✅ **Cross-platform responsive design** with mobile-optimized interface that maintains block aesthetics

+The game is currently in its **world browser and engine infrastructure phase**, providing an immersive block-themed world selection experience with a WebAssembly voxel engine foundation ready for future interactive content development.